 The whole point of the site is to make sense of the many and varied conceptions of learning that are at play in education, and so it doesn’t make much sense to suggest that a singular definition is possible or especially useful.
-That said, it appears that there is at least one point of agreement across discourses we researched is that learning has something to do with change.
-Beyond that detail, all other matters – including such core issues as what changes and how it changes – are subject to very different, often incompatible interpretations.
+That said, it appears that there is at least one point of agreement across discourses we have researched – namely, that learning has something to do with change.
+Beyond that detail, all other matters – including such core issues as what changes and how it changes – are subject to very different, often incompatible, interpretations.
 For the most part, these notions are framed with metaphors, which are more often implicit than explicit.
-The diversity of the metaphors used to characterize learning can be gleaned from the following: getting; encoding, connecting; construing; adapting; participating; expanding the possible; living.
+A preliminary sense of the diversity of the metaphors used to characterize learning might be gleaned from the following list: getting; progressing; encoding; connecting; construing; adapting; participating; expanding the possible; living.
 Each main entry on our map includes an analysis of principal metaphors for learners and learning at play in the discourse under consideration.

 Meanings of the word cognition are widely varied and dependent on who is using it to talk about what.
-In relation to “learning,” cognition is used in three different and incompatible ways: firstly, cognition is sometimes used as a synonym to learning; secondly, it is sometimes used to mean something like “thinking” – that is, as a process that is distinct from but a complement to learning; finally, sometimes cognition is used as a label for grander category that includes learning along with other processes that are not typically associated with learning (e.g., maintaining chemical and hormonal balances in the brain).
-For the most part, we didn’t dwell on the matter since, across interpretations, cognition is consistently presented as necessarily associated with learning.
-However, when we encounter a discourse that uses the word cognition might be unexpected or misinterpreted, we flag it within the entry.
+In relation to “learning,” cognition is used in at least three distinct and sometimes-incompatible ways: Firstly, cognition is frequently used as a synonym to learning.
+Secondly, it is sometimes used to mean something like “thinking” – that is, as a process that is distinct from but complementary to learning.
+Finally, sometimes cognition is used as a label for a grander category that includes learning along with other processes that are not typically associated with learning (e.g., maintaining chemical and hormonal balances in the brain).
+For the most part, we don’t dwell on the matter since, across interpretations, cognition is consistently presented as necessarily associated with learning.
+However, when we encounter a discourse that uses the word cognition in a way that might be unexpected or misinterpreted, we flag it within the entry.

 The word discourse is used in its most general sense on this site.
-That is, the phrase “discourses on learning” is intended to encompass any description of learning, whether implicit or explicit, written or spoken, or formal or informal.
+That is, the phrase “discourses on learning” is intended to encompass any description of learning, whether implicit or explicit, written or spoken, formal or informal, or descriptive or prescriptive.
 We opted for “discourse” instead of “theory” (which was our original focus) because, from the beginning of the project, it was obvious that “theory” is subject to diverse and conflicted interpretations, especially across its unbridgeable meanings between the phrases “folk theory” and “scientific theory.”
 Owing to this diversity, we opted for a term that already reaches across scientific perspectives, broad philosophies, everyday wisdom, research domains, personal opinions, and professional practices.
 (For more detail, see Discourse Theories in the Socio-Cultural-Focused Discourses entry.)

 The word scientific does not have a standardized definition.
 Our working definition is developed around four criteria that are commonly associated with robust inquiry.
 Specifically, on this site, a “scientific discourse” is one that is …